Venkatesh-admin/ELT-Pipeline-Using-DBT-Snowflake-Airflow/README.md

-### Welcome to Netflix ELT Pipeline using Azure Storage, Snowflake, and dbt,Airflow
+### Welcome to Netflix ELT Pipeline using Azure Storage, Snowflake,dbt and Airflow

 This project demonstrates an end-to-end ELT (Extract, Load, Transform) pipeline using Azure Storage for raw data ingestion, Snowflake as the cloud data warehouse, and dbt for data transformations and data modeling and airflow for orchestration.